flnews_post_proc

 :~$ /usr/local/bin/[post-processor] < [test-article]

-3. untar the resultig data.tar archive: tar -xf data.tar
+3. Extract the data archive: tar -xf data.tar

-This creates the directories bin, doc and lib.
+This will create the directories bin, doc, and lib.

 License

-flnews_post_proc is distributed under the conditions of the WTFPL-2.0 or later License (see http://www.wtfpl.net/txt/copying/ or license-text in the doc directory of the gem-file).
+The flnews_post_proc is distributed under the WTFPL-2.0 or later License.
+For the complete license text, visit http://www.wtfpl.net/txt/copying/ or refer to the license file in the documentation directory of the gem.

 Author